guaix-ucm/megaradrp/doc/testing.rst

 Testing
 ########

-This section describes the testing framework and options for testing MEGAR DRP
+This section describes the testing framework and options for testing MEGARA DRP

 **************
 Running tests